Learning Objective

 How to Archive a Campaign

-Click Campaigns in the main navigation, then click the three dots (⋮) in the Actions column next to the campaign you want to archive.
+Go to Campaigns, click the three dots (⋮) in the Actions column next to the campaign you want to archive, then select Archive campaign.

-The campaign is immediately paused and moved to the Archived section.
+The campaign is immediately paused and moved to Archived.

 How to View Archived Campaigns

-Open the Status filter dropdown and select Archived.
+Open Campaigns, click the Status dropdown, and select Archived.

-Your archived campaigns will appear in the list.
-You can view their data, analytics, and sequence structure just like active campaigns.
+Your archived campaigns will then appear in the campaign list.

 How to Unarchive a Campaign

-The campaign moves back to your active campaigns list and remains paused.
-You can manually resume it if you want to restart outreach.
+After unarchiving, the campaign moves back to your active campaigns list and remains paused until you resume it manually.

 When to Archive vs. Pause